-The purpose of the edge system is to perform the effective computation by combining multiple servers with the low capacity to build a system with high processing capability[1], [2], [3].
+The purpose of the edge system is to perform the effective computation by combining multiple servers with low capability to build a system with high processing capability[1], [2], [3].
 Fig.1(a) and (b) show two images for the conventional and edge systems, respectively.
-In the conventional cloud system, each user (client) that needs calculation processing sends all data to the cloud and returns the computation result to user (client) (See Fig.1 (a)).
-Fig.1(b) is composed of the terminals (or things) directly connected to the cloud and multiple servers (called edges) connected directly or to close the distance between the cloud and the terminal (or things).
-In order to execute fast computation while maintaining security, how can we share and distribute data among servers?
-In this paper, a system shown in Fig.2 is assumed as an example for local servers of the edge system.
+In the conventional cloud system, each terminal that needs calculation processing sends all data to the cloud and returns the computation result to the terminal directly connected to the cloud (See Fig.1 (a)).
+Fig.1(b) is composed of the terminals (or things) directly connected to the cloud and a plural servers (called edges) connected directly or to close distance between the cloud and the terminal (or things).
+Each server is connected directly to each terminal (or thing).
+The problem is how to share and distribute data between the client and the server in order to execute fast computation while maintaining security.
+In this paper, a system shown in Fig.2 is assumed as an example for local servers of edge system.